 - the HMRC Time To Pay Scheme

-On Friday 29 May the Government released an update to the Job Retenion Scheme, please see tab below for more details.
-Note, applications for the JRS will close on 30 June 2020
+On Friday 29 May the Government released an update to the Job Retention Scheme, please see tab below for more details.
+Note, applications from new applicants for the JRS closed on 30 June 2020.

 On Friday 1 May the Government announced a ‘Top Up’ discretionary grant for certain small businesses not in scope for the business grant funds scheme.
 The application process will open on Friday 29 May.
 Go to our Discretionary top-up fund page for details on how to apply

-On Tuesday 26 May the Government will launch its online service for small and medium-sized employers to recover Statutory Sick Pay (SSP) payments they have made to their employees.
+On Tuesday 26 May the Government launched its online service for small and medium-sized employers to recover Statutory Sick Pay (SSP) payments they have made to their employees.
 Go to the 'Statutory Sick Pay' tab below for more details.

 The scheme will issue convertible loans between £125,000 to £5 million to innovative companies which are facing financing difficulties due to the coronavirus outbreak.

-These grants will be open for application from Wednesday 13 May via the GOV.UK website.
+You may be able to claim a grant through the Self-Employment Income Support Scheme.
+These grants opened for applications on Wednesday 13 May via the GOV.UK website.
 The grants are being administered by the HMRC and not the district and borough council.
-Find our if you are eligible here - Self-Employment Income Support Scheme
+Find out if you are eligible here - Self-Employment Income Support Scheme

-The government has announced a new loan scheme for small businesses affected by the coronavirus pandemic.
-The scheme will launch for applications on Monday 4 May.
+The government announced a new loan scheme for small businesses affected by the coronavirus pandemic.
+The scheme launched for applications on Monday 4 May.
 Go to the Loans for businesses tab below or visit Bounce Back Loan Scheme

 The Government has a launched a new support page to help businesses find about out what help is available.